Lauri92/crypto-condition/README.md

     * Code 200
         * Json content with following information:
             * Bearish trend length, starting and ending day of the trend
-            * Highest volume and date it was recorded
+            * Highest trading volume and the date it was recorded
             * Best days to buy and sell within a date range, will be null if the trend is bearish for the whole date range
 * Fail response